BLUEBERRYP1LL/blueberryp1ll.github.io/_posts/2025-08-06-THM-Year-of-the-Fox-writeup.md

 <img width="1486" height="635" alt="2025-08-07 163258" src="https://github.com/user-attachments/assets/8d9dfe80-acc9-4dbb-b918-684f4911e4bc" />

 I spent an hour trying to create a tunnel with Ligolo-ng, which had greatly helped me during the CPTS certification.
-However on this machine the agent kept dropping and eventually, I had to give up and move on to other options—specifically, using Chisel
+However on this machine the agent kept dropping and eventually, I had to give up and move on to using Chisel

 ```bash